jesposito/shrinkray/README.md

 - **Original files**: Delete after transcode, or keep as `.old`
 - **Concurrent jobs**: 1-6 simultaneous transcodes
 - **Pushover notifications**: Get notified when all jobs complete
+- **ntfy notifications**: Send notifications to an ntfy topic

 ## Pushover Notifications

 1. Create an app at [pushover.net](https://pushover.net)
 2. Enter your **User Key** and **App Token** in Settings
+3. Check **"Notify when done"** in the queue header before starting jobs

+You'll receive a notification with job counts and total space saved when the queue empties.

+## ntfy Notifications

+1. Pick an ntfy server (default: `https://ntfy.sh`) and topic
+2. Enter the server, topic, and optional token in Settings
 3. Check **"Notify when done"** in the queue header before starting jobs

 You'll receive a notification with job counts and total space saved when the queue empties.